Success is a journey, not a destination

-I am a freelance website designer, who builds custom websites.
-I actively help you to work towards higher search engine listings.
+I'm an SEO website designer who builds custom websites and assists business owners to work towards higher search engine listings.

-My aspiration is for you to understand website design and SEO.
-To have an interest in your own website.
-And adopt habits for a more competitive online presence.
+You can understand website design and SEO, have an interest in your website and adopt habits for a more competitive online presence.

 I am an expert in WordPress - a content management system from which you can update a website.

 I customise WordPress themes or create brilliant HTML sites using the latest framework.

 I was brought up in a small village in Oxfordshire in the UK.
 I'm truly a village girl at heart and now live in an even smaller one in France with my husband.

 As one of the original digital nomads, I've spent a lot of time in Canada and travelled the United States, Asia and all-over western Europe.
 My travelling background helps me to understand all sorts of cultures and people.

 You can often find me close to mountains, where there is a seasonal transition of all age groups.
 I am the geek who snowboards, bikes and hikes (and none particularly well but it makes Instagram more interesting).

 My love for conversation and language helps my diligence toward writing for search engines.